juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Price above open price
 	* Low float
 	* Low market cap
-	* Consolidate for at least 1-1:
+	* Consolidate for at least 1-1:30 hr
+	* Clear

 ## Long Strategy Premarket Breakout Pattern
 * Stock is consolidating in a small range premarket with resistance